KMartianov/shader-desk/README.md

 After a successful build, the executable will be located at `shader-desk/build/interactive-wallpaper`.

-Here is an improved version of the README section for building `evdev-pointer-daemon`:

 ### 3. Building `evdev-pointer-daemon` (Optional)

 This daemon reads events directly from `/dev/input/` and allows bypassing compositor restrictions on accessing input events for applications without input focus.